alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## Overview

-The Turing Way is a community-oriented and -led project.
+The Data Safe Haven project is a community-oriented and -led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the Turing Way project is required to conform to this Code of Conduct.
+To make clear what is expected, everyone participating in activities associated with the Data Safe Haven project project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by the Data Safe Haven project project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The co lead-investigator of _The Turing Way_ - Dr. Martin O'Reilly and Dr. Kirstie Whitaker - are responsible for enforcing the Code of Conduct.
+Dr. Martin O'Reilly and Dr. Kirstie Whitaker - are responsible for enforcing the Code of Conduct.
 They can be contacted by [moreilly@turing.ac.uk](mailto:moreilly@turing.ac.uk) [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) respectively.
 Please note that Kirstie is on Maternity leave for the rest of 2022, therefore your emails will be handled by Martin.

 Reports may be reviewed by other members of the core development team, unless there is a conflict of interest, and will be kept confidential.